hhucn/docker-gravedigger/README.md

     $ pipenv run python gravedigger/gravedigger.py
     ```

-1. You can find a summary of the completed actions in `gravedigger.log`.
+1. You can find a summary of the completed actions in `gravedigger.log.txt`.

 ## Dependencies
 We are using Python 3.6 with the following modules: